shreya-nimma/page-rank-implementation/README.md

 6. Saved images of graphs opened and adjusted in Gephi are present in the "visual_graph_results" folder.

 ## Acknowledgements

+This project was originally completed by a group of three.
+However, I have only displayed the code relevant to my contribution here.

 We sourced the dataset (Google Web Graph) for the PageRank implementation for large datasets from the SNAP Large Network Dataset Collection. https://snap.stanford.edu/data/web-Google.html